LispEngineer/stm-midi-poc1-sw/README.md

 * Only the Ground pin needs to be connected
   * The 3.3V pin does *not* need a connection

-# EVT1 Problems Noted
+# EVT1 Hardware Problems Noted

-Problems exist on both assembled boards.
+Problems noted exist on both assembled boards.
 Note one board is missing J5 so easy to differentiate.

 ## Tests remaining